 6. They can help fight colds

 According to a University of Agriculture in Norway study, indoor plants can reduce fatigue, coughs, sore throats and other cold-related illnesses by more than 30 percent, partially by increasing humidity levels and decreasing dust.
-This is because the plant’s ability to humidify the air and decrease dust can help fight virus that cause colds and coughs.
-Some plants are better at this than others however, opt for fragrant eucalyptus has the ability to clear congestion from one’s system.
+This is because the plant’s ability to humidify the air and decrease dust can help fight viruses that cause colds and coughs.
+Some plants are better at this than others, however, opt for fragrant eucalyptus has the ability to clear congestion from one’s system.